orientechnologies/orientdb-docs/Live-Query.md

 ## Enabling LiveQuery

-Since version 2.2 the live query are enabled by default, from disable it set the property `query.live.support` to false.
+Since version 2.2 the live query are enabled by default, to disable it set the property `query.live.support` to false.

 ## LiveQuery in Java